 Vigata is the fictional name of the town in which Camilleri sets his novels, and Vigata exists.
 It is all these cities put together, the baroque streets of Ragusa, Modica, Scicli, the natural beauty and sea of Ispica and Santa Croce Camerina.

 It is exciting to retrace the same country roads lined with dry stone walls, the sight of the farms, carob trees and pastures, on which Commissioner Montalbano in his gray Fiat would travel between locations of various crimes.
-So, in Ragusa, in the historic district of Ibla, declared UNESCO Heritage, Cathedral Square, with the majestic and slender Duomo di San Giorgio, one of the most beautiful in Sicilian Baroque, becomes the town square imagined by Andrea Camilleri, where the commissioner often strolls and has coffee outside the office.
+And so, in Ragusa, in the historic district of Ibla, which has been declared a UNESCO World Heritage Site, Piazza Duomo, with the majestic and soaring Cathedral of San Giorgio, one of the most beautiful in Sicilian Baroque, becomes the square of the town imagined by Andrea Camilleri, where the commissioner often strolls and has a coffee outside the office.
 In the same square is the Circolo di Conversazione, a place where the medical examiner, Dr. Pasquano, who is fond of cannoli alla ricotta, likes to play cards, and then Piazza Pola home of the Vigata Police Station for a few series.

-A short distance from the city, nestled in the countryside the magnificent Donnafugata Castle becomes the boss’s house Balduccio Sinagra.
-One episode in particular is “The Trip to Tindari.” with the discovery of Mr. and Mrs. Griffo in the labyrinth located within the castle grounds.
+A short distance from the city, nestled in the countryside the magnificent Donnafugata Castle becomes the home of boss Balduccio Sinagra.
+One installment in particular is “The Trip to Tindari” with the Griffo couple’s discovery in the labyrinth found within the castle grounds.
 The castle is a sumptuous aristocratic mansion from the late 1800s.
 On three floors, it has more than 120 rooms, about 30 of which can be visited, and an 8-hectare park.

 The city of Vigata continues in Scicli, a UNESCO World Heritage Site since 2002.